holehouse-lab/PIMMS/README.md

 3. Easily run fast 2D or 3D lattice based simulations
 4. Run simulations with many distinct components
 5. Run simulations of a single homo or heteropolymer
-5. Run simulations of many copies of polymers to explore phase behaviour
+5. Run simulations of many copies of polymers to explore phase behavior
 7. Drive interactions over three distinct length-scales
 8. Various other things

-#### How is PIMMS written?
+### How is PIMMS written?
-PIMMS is written almost fully in Python (=>3.7) with the most computationally intensive parts written in fully optimized `Cython` that compiles down to native C. We're still ironing out kinks, but by having most of the complex behavior in Python maintenance and development is fast and efficient.
-However, certain functionality (i.e. analysis of large systems) is as a result disproportionately expensive vs. the actual simulation, so you may wish to alter the frequency at which certain analysis routines are performed based on your interests.
+PIMMS is written almost fully in Python (=>3.7), with the most computationally intensive parts written in fully optimized `Cython` that compiles down to native C. We're still ironing out kinks, but by having most of the complex behavior in Python, maintenance and development is fast and efficient.
+However, certain functionality (i.e., analysis of large systems) is, as a result, disproportionately expensive vs. the actual simulation, so you may wish to alter the frequency at which certain analysis routines are performed based on your interests.

 PIMMS is a relatively large codebase of ~20K lines of (mostly) Python code.
 As mentioned, it is under active development, including streamlining and optimization.
-There are a number of features currently built into PIMMS that are not documented here, either because they are not quite ready or because they are still in development.
+There are several features currently built into PIMMS that are not documented here, either because they are not quite ready or because they are still in development.
 Again, we're working on finalizing all this up.

-#### Who develops PIMMS?
+### Who develops PIMMS?
-PIMMS was developed by Alex Holehouse during his time in the [Pappu lab](http://pappulab.wustl.edu/).
-Alex is continuing to develop this package in [his own lab](http://holehouse.wustl.edu/), and there is a longer-term roadmap ahead, but for now one of the main goals is to get the main PIMMS paper out and published.
+An initial version of PIMMS was developed by Alex Holehouse during his time in the [Pappu lab](http://pappulab.wustl.edu/).
+Since starting [his own lab](http://holehouse.wustl.edu/), much of PIMMS has been re-written, and Dr. Ryan Emenecker has joined as a core developer.
+Maintenance of PIMMS is now maintained exclusively by the Holehouse lab

 ### Has PIMMS been used in any publications to date?
-Why yes it has, thank you for asking!
+Why yes, it has, thank you for asking!
 Please check out:

+Alston, J. J. & Soranno, A. Condensation goes viral: a polymer physics perspective.
+J. Mol.
+Biol.
+167988 (2023).

+Soranno, A., Incicco, J. J., De Bona, P., Tomko, E. J., Galburt, E. A., Holehouse, A. S. & Galletto, R. Shelterin Components Modulate Nucleic Acids Condensation and Phase Separation in the Context of Telomeric DNA.
+J. Mol.
+Biol.
+434, 167685 (2022).

+Sankaranarayanan, M., Emenecker, R. J., Wilby, E. L., Jahnel, M., Trussina, I. R. E. A., Wayland, M., Alberti, S., Holehouse, A. S. & Weil, T. T. Adaptable P body physical states differentially regulate bicoid mRNA storage during early Drosophila development.
+Dev.
+Cell 56, 2886–2901.e6 (2021).

+Moses, D., Yu, F., Ginell, G. M., Shamoon, N. M., Koenig, P. S., Holehouse, A. S. & Sukenik, S. Revealing the Hidden Sensitivity of Intrinsically Disordered Proteins to their Chemical Environment.
+J. Phys.
+Chem.
+Lett.
+11, 10131–10136 (2020).

+Holehouse, A. S., Ginell, G. M., Griffith, D. & Böke, E. Clustering of Aromatic Residues in Prion-like Domains Can Tune the Formation, State, and Organization of Biomolecular Condensates.
+Biochemistry 60, 3566–3581 (2021).

 Martin, E. W.\*, Holehouse, A. S.\*, Peran, I.\*, Farag, M., Incicco, J. J., Bremer, A., Grace, C. R., Soranno, A., Pappu, R. V. & Mittag, T. Valence and patterning of aromatic residues determine the phase behavior of prion-like domains.
 Science 367, 694–699 (2020).